Remember that old DC Talk song about being “in the light”? It went a little something like this…

-Yeah, that one.
+Yeah, that’s the one, in all of its grungy glory.
 Anyway, it’s now been over a week since my book, The Light is Winning launched.
 And now seems as good a time as any to say, Thank you.

 It’s also true, and you may or may not have noticed this if you ordered the book, that I didn’t include an Acknowledgments section, or even a dedication.
 I’m not sure how this happened, honestly… chalk it up to first-time-with-a-big-publisher oversights, but I honestly kept thinking I would add that after – after revisions, after copyedits, after something – but then, bada-bing bada-boom, we were off to the (printing) races!